bytedance/SuperEdit/README.md

 Compared with existing methods, our SuperEdit achieves better editing results with less training data and model sizes, both in Real-Edit Benchmark with GPT-4o (Table 1) and human evaluation (Figure 7).

 # License
-This project is licensed under LICENSE-CC-BY-NC.
-See the `LICENSE-CC-BY-NC` flie for details.
+This project is licensed under LICENSE-Apache.
+See the `LICENSE-Apache` flie for details.

 # Citation
 If you find SuperEdit useful for your research and applications, feel free to give us a star ⭐ or cite us using: